Air Ambulance Service Market Size and Share

 Recent Industry Developments

-• March 2025: Global Medical Response signed an agreement with Airbus for up to 15 H140 helicopters for emergency medical services, with 10 firm orders and five options.
+• March 2025: Global Medical Response entered into an agreement with Airbus for the procurement of up to 15 H140 helicopters for emergency medical services, including 10 firm orders and five optional units.

-• June 2024: Med-Trans Corporation and Med-Force Aeromedical Transport partnered to expand 24/7 H135 and EC135 helicopter coverage in the Quad Cities region.
+• June 2024: Med-Trans Corporation and Med-Force Aeromedical Transport collaborated to expand 24/7 H135 and EC135 helicopter coverage in the Quad Cities region.

-• February 2024: DRF Luftrettung ordered up to 10 additional Airbus H145 helicopters (7 firm, 3 optional) to bolster its life-saving fleet across several European countries.
+• February 2024: DRF Luftrettung placed an order for up to 10 additional Airbus H145 helicopters, with seven firm orders and three optional units, to strengthen its life-saving fleet across multiple European countries.

-Table of Contents for Air Ambulance Services Industry Report
+Table of Contents for Air Ambulance Service Industry Report

 1. INTRODUCTION